 View/View Corridor - A three dimensional area extending out from a viewpoint.
 The width and depth of the view corridor depends on the focus of the view.
-The focus of the view may be a single object, such as a mountain, which would result in a relatively narrow corridor, or a group of objects, such as a downtown skyline, which would result in a wide corridor.
+The focus of the view may be a mountain, or a group of objects, such as a downtown skyline.
 Panoramic views, such as areas of ocean, have wider corridors.